Our team recently had a conversation with a very dejected and downhearted CMO.

-We caught him just after he presented his budget to the CFO, who informed him that all his good intentions and ideas aside, his budget was being cut instead of increased as he had anticipated.
+He had just presented his budget to the CFO, who informed him that all his good intentions and ideas aside, his budget was being cut - instead of increased as he had anticipated.

-Apparently, this $60 million firm had a poor year, and the top levels of the organization decided that cutting expenses was the right path to growing revenues and profits.
-Of course, the numero uno target for cutting costs has been and will always be marketing.
+This $60 million firm had a poor year, and the top levels of the organization decided that cutting expenses was the right path to growing revenues and profits.
+Of course, the top target for cutting costs has been and will always be marketing.

-That’s always been a rather strange argument to me ... the way to a better top is though making cuts to the very things that bring prospects to the dance.
+That’s always been a strange argument — the way to a better top is though cutting the on aspects of business that bring prospects to the door.

 But it’s also understandable.